Whitney Houston: Legal issues

-On April 19, 1991, at the start of her I'm Your Baby Tonight World Tour, Houston and her brother Michael got involved in an altercation with three men at a hotel in Lexington, Kentucky after the men reportedly sought her for an autograph while they were trying to watch a heavyweight boxing championship match.
+On April 19, 1991, at the start of her I'm Your Baby Tonight World Tour, Houston and her brother Michael got involved in an altercation with three men at a hotel in Lexington, Kentucky, after the men reportedly sought her for an autograph while they were trying to watch a heavyweight boxing championship match.
 After seeing the men attack her brother, Houston reportedly jumped on one of the men, Ransom Brotherton, and punched him off her brother before Houston and her entourage fled from the hotel.
 Brotherton reported the incident, which led to him having to go to the hospital to receive "12 stitches over his left eye".
 Houston was charged with fourth degree assault for attacking Brotherton and "threatening to kill him", while her brother was charged with assaulting another man involved in the melee, Kevin Owens.

 Charges were dropped against the Houstons in May due to "contradictory evidence" and due to the prosecution struggling to "prove them guilty".
 It was later revealed that the altercation began after the three men yelled racial slurs at Houston.

 On January 11, 2000, while Houston was traveling with her husband Bobby Brown, airport security guards discovered half an ounce of marijuana in her handbag at Keahole-Kona International Airport in Hawaii.
 She departed before authorities could arrive.
 Houston was initially charged with a misdemeanor drug charge that carried a 30-day sentence and a $1,000 fine.
-The charges, however, were dropped in March 2001 after prosecutors received a substance abuse assessment from a counselor in New Jersey that stated the singer didn't need treatment for substance abuse.
+The charges, however, were dropped in March 2001 after prosecutors received a substance abuse assessment from a counselor in New Jersey that stated the singer did not need treatment for substance abuse.

 In 2002, Houston became embroiled in a legal dispute with John Houston Enterprise, a company started by her father.
 The company, run by Kevin Skinner, sued her for $100 million, claiming unpaid compensation.
 Houston's father died in February 2003, and the lawsuit was dismissed in April 2004, with no compensation awarded.

+FBI files

+FBI documents from 1988 to 1999 revealed that Houston was the target of both an alleged blackmail scheme and obsessive fan attention at the height of her career.
+The documents reveal that a lawyer from Chicago demanded up to $250,000 to keep "certain details" of her private life out of the press.
+The FBI eventually closed the case, after Houston and her father described the sender as a friend and reached a private agreement.
+The documents also include unsettling correspondence from devoted admirers whose letters and claims, including one who professed love in dozens of messages, leading to FBI inquiries, that were later classified as non-threatening.